amclain/sublime-netlinx/README.md

 using a framework like [netlinx-erb](https://github.com/amclain/netlinx-erb#netlinx-erb) that handles all aspects of developing and maintaining a NetLinx project.

-*Note:* Ideally a project using a workspace.config.yaml file will be able to be compiled with a standard Sublime build task (ctrl + b).
+> Ideally a project using a workspace.config.yaml file will be able to be compiled with a standard Sublime build task (ctrl + b).
 However, the [extension discovery system issue](https://github.com/amclain/netlinx-compile/issues/9) needs to be resolved before this works.
 In the mean time, a NetLinx Studio .apw